 How to File an Appeal

-What can I do if my doctor asks for a service or medicine for me/my child that’s covered, but Community First Health Plans denies or limits it?
+What can I do if my doctor asks for a service or medicine for me or my child that’s covered but Community First denies or limits it?

-Community First might deny a health care service or medicine if it is not medically necessary.
+Community First may deny a health care service or medicine if it is not medically necessary.
 A medicine can also be denied:

 If you disagree with the denial, you can ask for an appeal.

-How will I find out if a service or medicine is denied?
+How will I find out if services are denied?

 You will receive a letter telling you if a service or medicine has been denied.
 You will also receive an appeal form.